kevinhng86/FAIGeoIP/README.md

 # FAIGeoIP
 A GeoIP server that written in Go.
+I wrote this server to replace my aging old Fai_GeoIP server that ran on php.
+That one does not consume memory but consume a tremendous amount of queries to the database.
+It also respond 50% slower to this version.

 This server does not use MySQL or any database engine.
 This server require a lot of memory to run.
 It was tested to consume at least 5 GB of memory.